Display Delivery Estimates on your WooCommerce Store

 Customize delivery dates and set non-deliverable dates

-Apart from the shipping plugins, there are some plugins that mainly focus on providing the estimates.
-The Estimated Delivery Dates plugin from XAdapter is one such plugin and it works flawlessly.
-You will be able to show the estimates on the Product page, Cart page and the Checkout page.
+Apart from the shipping plugins, there are some plugins that mainly focus on providing estimates.
+The WooCommerce Estimated Delivery Dates plugin from PluginHive is one such plugin and it works flawlessly.
+You will be able to show the estimates on the Product page, Cart page, and Checkout page.
 Furthermore, you have the option to choose the format based on your choice and define your delivery rules as well.

 Specify the minimum delivery days